 Let’s first clarify what’s missing exactly, and then let’s see how we solved each of those problems with building new design patterns based on the ones Scikit-Learn already uses.

 TL;DR: How could things work to allow us to do what’s in the above list with the Pipe and Filter design pattern / architectural style that is particular of Scikit-Learn?
 The API must be redesigned to include broader functionalities, such as allowing the definition of hyperparameter spaces, and allowing a more comprehensive object lifecycle & data flow functionalities in the steps of a pipeline.
+We coded a solution: that is Neuraxle.

 Inability to Reasonably do Automatic Machine Learning (AutoML)